myxomatosis/xpaste/README.md

 This program will work with anything that you can use your keyboard to type into.
 It does so by selecting the window and mimiking keyboard button hits.
 It can types much faster than a human.
 Enabling you to using 100+ character root passwords and typing them in at console in just a few seconds.

-Use xpaste to paste whatever is in your copy buffer.
+Use `xpaste` to paste whatever is in your copy buffer excluding line breaks.
-Use xpastef to paste the contents of a file.
+Use `xpastef` to paste the contents of a file including line breaks.

 ## To install
 ```